 We created the North American PCR Catalog for 2 reasons:

 - The increasing need for a centralized, curated source of PCRs created for North America.
-Until now, there has not been an organization to take on the responsibility of creating and maintaining this asset.
-A consortium of North American program operators seemed like the most likely candidate for the task.
+There had not been an organization to reliably take on the responsibility of creating and maintaining this asset.

 - To inventory and benchmark the state of PCR development in North America.
 As of April 2018, this process revealed 69 North American PCRs from nine different program operators/programs.
 Each program has different rules, and PCRs created by the same program operator may not even be comparable, thus further highlighting the need for, and clear benefits of, one common set of LCA rules and reporting requirements.